SOLD OUT! 2017 Basque Country Cheese Tour

 Join Jeanne Carpenter of Wisconsin Cheese Originals for this custom-made, 20-person tour exploring the ancient cheese making traditions of the Basque Country in the French Pyrenees and northern Spain.
 Visit and tour six Basque Country cheese factories, a Txakoli winery, the Asturias Coast, stay in boutique hotels and spend an entire day exploring San Sebastian, the most popular foodie city in the world.
 Dates: Sept 21-30, 2017.
 Price: $3,995 per person, includes hotel accommodations, tours, tastings & meals, and private transportation while in-country.
 Airfare is additional.
-Reserve your spot with a $1,100 deposit.
-Click here to view trip brochure.
-Note: there is only one seat remaining on this tour.
+This tour is now sold out.

-In 2016, Cheese Geek Jeanne Carpenter and PBS television show Wisconsin Foodie paired up to host a cheese tour in the Driftless region of Wisconsin.
+In 2016, Cheese Geek Jeanne Carpenter and PBS television show Wisconsin Foodie paired to host a cheese tour in the Driftless region of Wisconsin.
 The tour met at Metcalfe’s Market in Madison for a pre-tour cheese tasting, and then headed to Roelli Cheese for a tour of Master Cheesemaker Chris Roelli’s cheese factory and aging cellars.
 Then it was off to Hook’s Cheese in Mineral Point, for a tour and tasting of Hook’s Cheddars and Blue.
-After a traditional Cornish Pasty lunch at Walker’s Point, the tour motored to Cedar Grove Cheese in Plain, where Master Cheesemaker Bob Wills showed off his factory and Living Machine, a a working ecosystem using natural microbes and a collection of hydroponic plants to process washwater into clean water that is discharged into Honey Creek.
+After a Cornish Pasty lunch at Walker’s Point, we motored to Cedar Grove Cheese in Plain, where Master Cheesemaker Bob Wills showed off his factory and Living Machine, a a working ecosystem to process washwater into clean water and discharged into Honey Creek.

 In 2015, author Gordon Edgar and cheese geek Jeanne Carpenter led an all-day tour to the heart of Wisconsin Cheddar country to celebrate the release of Gordon’s new book: Cheddar: A Journey to the Heart of America’s Most Iconic Cheese.
 Attendees met at Larry’s Market in Brown Deer for coffee and cheese strata and then traveled north for a tour of Henning’s Cheese in Kiel, the only cheese factory in America still making Mammoth Cheddar wheels.
-Then it was off to LaClare Farms, a farmstead goat dairy crafting raw milk goat cheddar and award-winning American originals.
-Attendees toured the farm and enjoyed lunch at the creamery.
-In the afternoon, the group enjoyed a tour and Cheddar talk with Master Cheesemaker Joe Widmer at his third-generation family cheese factory, Widmer’s Cheese Cellars.
-The evening concluded with a dinner and cheddar tasting at destination Italian restaurant Trattoria Stefano in Sheboygan.
+Then it was off to LaClare Farms, a farmstead goat dairy crafting goat cheddar and award-winning American originals.
+Later, the group enjoyed an exclusive plant tour with Master Cheesemaker Joe Widmer at his third-generation family cheese factory, Widmer’s Cheese Cellars.
+The evening concluded with a dinner at destination Italian restaurant Trattoria Stefano in Sheboygan.

 In 2015, 20 lucky tour attendees toured and tasted the finest cheese, chocolate and wines of Switzerland.
 A highlight of the trip was witnessing traditional morning milking of cows in an Alpine barn and participating in cheesemaking over an open fire in a mountain chalet.
 Attendees also visited several cheese factories, including a small farmstead goat dairy, an Emmentaler factory and a Gruyere factory.
 Evenings featured both fondue and Raclette dinners, and participants toured medieval castles, stayed in the historic walled village of Gruyeres, walked on a glacier at 14,000 feet, visited mountain peaks on trains, trams and funicular railways, and spent a night in Zermatt at the base of the Matterhorn.